Exploring the Different Types of Chronic Wounds: From Diabetic Ulcers to Pressure Sores

 Regular repositioning and pressure-relieving devices can help prevent pressure ulcers from developing or worsening.

-Traumatic Condition Ulcer
+Traumatic Condition Ulcers

 Severe trauma or conditions can lead to hard-to-heal wounds due to significant tissue loss as well as organ damage, leading to poor circulation.
 Car accidents are a leading cause of chronic wounds caused by traumatic conditions.
 Surgical incisions can also lead to a hard-to-heal wound if post-operative wound care fails.
 Signs of distress may include: